- Paul Kuharsky, ESPN Staff Writer

 Did they do enough to address it?
 They jumped to sign Kamerion Wimbley after he was let loose by the Raiders in a cost-cutting move.
 He should provide a boost, but I don’t know that he will single-handedly solve the problem.
 The Titans will start Wimbley and Derrick Morgan, who’s due to stay healthy and consistently produce.
 Dave Ball was re-signed to pitch in.
 Seventh-round pick Scott Solomon out of Rice will get chances to rush.

 Tennessee is talking again about more pass rush from linebackers, particularly last year’s second-round pick, Akeem Ayers, the starter on the strong side.
-But the Titans have talked about linebacker in the pass rush on and off for year and never actually make it a reality.
+But the Titans have talked about linebackers in the pass rush on and off for years and never actually make it a reality.

 Hopefully the coverage is good enough that the Titans are not afraid to send an extra rusher from the linebacking corps or secondary.
 Keith Millard was hired as a pass rush coach who will work with players from all three levels on technique for getting to the passer.